Teja450/Portfolio/README.md

 Check out my [Portfolio Website](https://tejworksportfolio.netlify.app).

 Welcome to my personal portfolio!
 I'm **Teja Kumar**, a passionate developer with a Spidey sense for innovation.
-I build dynamic web applications using React, Node.js, and cutting‑edge technology—and I have a strong interest in data engineering, transforming complex data into actionable insights.
+I build dynamic web applications using React, Node.js, and cutting‑edge technology—and I have a strong interest in Data Engineering and Full Stack Web development.

 ## Table of Contents